The Five Sources of Power

 Referent power

-Comes from being trusted and respected.
-We can gain referent power when others trust what we do and respect us for how we handle situations.
-Held by people with charisma, integrity, and other positive qualities.
-The most valuable type.
+Referent power comes from being trusted and respected.
+A person gains referent power when others trust what she does and respect how she handles situations.
+It is held by people with charisma, integrity, and other positive qualities, and is the most valuable type.

 Referent power is the influence that comes from who the person is.
 People follow her because they trust her, respect her, want to be like her.

-Not necessary to hold position to have power.
-In fact, most respect is given to those with personal power.
-When workers link the leadership’s power with expert or referent power, they are more engaged, more devoted to the organisation and their role within it.
+Referent power is the most valuable type.
+It is not necessary to hold position to have power; most respect is given to those with personal power.
+When workers link a leader’s power to expert or referent sources, they are more engaged and more devoted to the organisation and their role within it.

 Referent power is the deepest.
 It produces willing followers, not compliant ones.
 It survives organisational change, departure, and adversity.